The average person’s body is made up of 50-75% water. The amount of water needed to be consumed varies from each person.

 Risks of Drinking Excessive Amounts of Water

-Understanding that water should be consumed throughout the day at reasonable amounts, we need to understand that though water is commonly seemed as harmless, there is still a possibility of drinking too much water.
+Understanding that water should be consumed throughout the day at reasonable amounts, we need to understand that though water is commonly deemed harmless, there is still a possibility of drinking too much water.

 Though it is rare, hyponatremia (water intoxication) can occur if you consume too much water.
 This is when sodium in the blood drops to an extremely low level.
 Sodium is needed in muscle contraction and for sending nerve impulses.

-Hyponatremia can lead to headaches, blurred vision, cramps and in the worst case, death.
-As every person is different, it is best to speak to your general health practitioner about what is the most optimal amount of water you should be consuming.
+Hyponatremia can lead to headaches, blurred vision, cramps, and in the worst case, death.
+As every person is different, it is best to speak to a specialist practitioner about what is the most optimal amount of water you should be consuming.

 From the easiest summer salad recipe to simple desserts, these easy summer recipe ideas will keep your summery breezy.